 - USING A CAT CARRIER FOR TRAPPING (if allowed):

-Option A: Vertical carrier/Scruff neck method- If you can handle the cat you might be able to put it into a carrier (As long as the facility you will be taking him to allows a carrier).
+If you can handle the cat you might be able to put him into a carrier (As long as the facility you will be taking him to allows a carrier).
 Stand the carrier on end (vertical) with the open door facing upward.
 Put the carrier close to the location where you are feeding/touching the cat.
 Pick up the cat by the scruff of the neck (like a mother cat carries a kitten) and hold it out at arm’s length with the feet dangling keeping a tight grip on the loose skin at the back of the neck.
 DO NOT TRY TO CRADLE THE CAT AGAINST YOUR BODY OR TOUCH THE REAR FEET.
 Drop the cat – rear legs first into the carrier and quickly close the door.

 *UNDER NO CIRCUMSTANCES SHOULD YOU TRY TO PUT THE CAT INTO THE CARRIER HEAD FIRST AS YOU COULD BE BITTEN OR SCRATCHED.